valory-xyz/open-autonomy/docs/api/skills/abstract_round_abci/base.md

 def cross_period_persisted_keys() -> List[str]
 ```

-Keys in the database which are persistet across periods.
+Keys in the database which are persistent across periods.

 <a id="packages.valory.skills.abstract_round_abci.base.AbciAppDB.get"></a>